rlangc/rlangc/Technical Writing/AutoCAD User Guide.md

 PLAN	Adjusts the view to match the UCS.

 💡 Tip: Use UCS WORLD to reset the UCS to the default setting.

-7.3 Creating Basic 3D Objects
+<h3>7.3 Creating Basic 3D Objects</h3>

-Extrude (EXTRUDE)
+<h4>Extrude (EXTRUDE)</h4>

 The Extrude command converts 2D shapes into 3D solids.

-    Draw a 2D shape (e.g., rectangle, circle).
+- Draw a 2D shape (e.g., rectangle, circle)
-    Type EXTRUDE > Press Enter.
+- Type EXTRUDE > Press Enter
-    Select the shape > Enter a height value.
+- Select the shape > Enter a height value

 💡 Example: Extruding a rectangle by 50 units turns it into a box.

-Revolve (REVOLVE)
+<h4>Revolve (REVOLVE)</h4>

 The Revolve command creates 3D objects by rotating a 2D shape around an axis.

-    Draw a profile shape (e.g., half of a bottle outline).
+- Draw a profile shape (e.g., half of a bottle outline)
-    Type REVOLVE > Press Enter.
+- Type REVOLVE > Press Enter
-    Select the profile > Define the axis of revolution.
+- Select the profile > Define the axis of revolution
-    Enter 360° to create a full rotation.
+- Enter 360° to create a full rotation

 💡 Best for: Cylindrical objects like bottles, wheels, and vases.

-Sweep (SWEEP)
+<h4>Sweep (SWEEP)</h4>

 The Sweep command extrudes a shape along a path.

-    Draw a profile shape (circle or rectangle).
+- Draw a profile shape (circle or rectangle)
-    Draw a path (curve or polyline).
+- Draw a path (curve or polyline)
-    Type SWEEP > Press Enter.
+- Type SWEEP > Press Enter
-    Select the profile > Select the path.
+- Select the profile > Select the path

 💡 Best for: Pipes, rails, and curved objects.

-Loft (LOFT)
+<h4>Loft (LOFT)</h4>

 The Loft command creates smooth transitions between multiple shapes.

-    Draw two or more cross-sections (e.g., circles of different sizes).
+- Draw two or more cross-sections (e.g., circles of different sizes)
-    Type LOFT > Press Enter.
+- Type LOFT > Press Enter
-    Select each shape in sequence.
+- Select each shape in sequence
-    Press Enter to create a smooth lofted surface.
+- Press Enter to create a smooth lofted surface

 💡 Best for: Aircraft wings, organic shapes, and gradual shape transitions.

-7.4 Modifying 3D Objects
+<h3>7.4 Modifying 3D Objects</h3>

 Union, Subtract, and Intersect (UNION, SUBTRACT, INTERSECT)

-These commands allow you to perform Boolean operations on solids.
+- These commands allow you to perform Boolean operations on solids.

+TABLE
 Command	Function
 UNION	Combines multiple 3D objects into one.
 SUBTRACT	Removes one object’s volume from another.
 INTERSECT	Keeps only the overlapping volume of selected objects.

 💡 Example: Subtract a cylinder from a box to create a hole.

-Fillet and Chamfer in 3D
+<h4>Fillet and Chamfer in 3D</h4>

-    Fillet (FILLETEDGE) – Rounds off edges.
+- Fillet (FILLETEDGE) – Rounds off edges
-    Chamfer (CHAMFEREDGE) – Creates an angled cut.
+- Chamfer (CHAMFEREDGE) – Creates an angled cut

 How to Use:

-    Type FILLETEDGE > Press Enter.
+- Type FILLETEDGE > Press Enter
-    Select the edges to round.
+- Select the edges to round
-    Enter a radius value (e.g., 5).
+- Enter a radius value (e.g., 5)

-Presspull (PRESSPULL)
+<h4>Presspull (PRESSPULL)</h4>

 The Presspull command quickly extrudes or cuts shapes.

-    Click inside a closed boundary.
+- Click inside a closed boundary
-    Drag up to extrude or down to cut.
+- Drag up to extrude or down to cut

 💡 Tip: Works like EXTRUDE, but with dynamic editing.

-7.5 Applying Materials and Rendering
+<h3>7.5 Applying Materials and Rendering</h3>

 Applying Materials (MATERIALS)

-    Open the Materials Browser (MAT).
+- Open the Materials Browser (MAT)
-    Drag and drop materials onto objects.
+- Drag and drop materials onto objects
-    Adjust reflectivity and texture for realism.
+- Adjust reflectivity and texture for realism

 Rendering the Scene (RENDER)

-    Type RENDER > Press Enter.
+- Type RENDER > Press Enter
-    Adjust lighting and materials.
+- Adjust lighting and materials
-    Click Render to generate a realistic preview.
+- Click Render to generate a realistic preview

 💡 Use LIGHTS to set up realistic shadows.

-7.6 Creating a 3D Section View
+<h3>7.6 Creating a 3D Section View</h3>

 Section Plane (SECTIONPLANE)

-    Type SECTIONPLANE > Press Enter.
+Type SECTIONPLANE > Press Enter
-    Select a plane direction (top, front, left, etc.).
+Select a plane direction (top, front, left, etc.)
-    Move the section plane to reveal a cutaway view.
+Move the section plane to reveal a cutaway view

 💡 Best for: Architectural and engineering cross-sections.
-7.7 Practice Exercise

-    Create a Simple 3D House Model
-        Extrude walls from rectangles.
-        Use UNION to combine walls into one solid.
-        Use SUBTRACT to cut out doorways and windows.

-    Design a Simple 3D Bottle
-        Draw a profile shape.
-        Use REVOLVE to form the bottle.
-        Fillet the edges for smooth curves.

-    Apply Materials and Render
-        Apply glass material to windows.
-        Render the scene for realistic output.

 <h2>Section 8: Paper Space, Layouts, and Printing</h2>